These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 1. Which statement best describes “duty bearer” in child safeguarding within Nigerian schools?

-A. Individuals and institutions with formal responsibility to uphold children’s rights
+A. Those with formal responsibility to uphold children’s rights

 B. Any adult in the wider community